developer-zebra/developer-zebra-site/src/emdk-for-android/9-0/samples/kotlin/index.md

 > See "Downloads" and "Sources" buttons above for more information. <br> See the Zebra Developer Portal for the original [Kotlin Project Description](https://developer.zebra.com/blog/kotlin-and-developing-kotlin-applications-zebra-devices)

-*This sample app is for educational purposes only and is provided as-is with no promise of support.
-NOT INTENDED FOR PRODUCTION ENVIRONMENTS*.
+*This sample app is for educational purposes only and is provided as-is with no promise of support. <br> **NOT INTENDED FOR PRODUCTION ENVIRONMENTS***.